leoborn/dh-ag-frankfurt-21/README.md

 This is simply to delineate which additional libraries are used for which specific task.
 For the purpose of the sessions, you only need to use the _all\_requirements.txt_ file.

-We will provide all scripts as pure Pyton scripts (.py extension) as well as Jupyter notebooks (.ipynb), if possible.
+We will provide all scripts as pure Pyton scripts (.py extension) as well as Jupyter notebooks (.ipynb extension), if possible.
 This is to ensure that you understand how all scripts work step-by-step by using Jupyter notebooks, but also to enable you to run them as standalone programs using Python.

 The introductory script is only available as a Jupyter notebook since it only contains examples that do not constitute a standalone program.
-The multi-page scraping scripts are only avalaible as Python files for the reasons outlined below.
+The multi-page scraping script is only avalaible as a Python file for the reasons outlined below.
-We will explore these scripts by reading the comments accompanying the code.
+We will explore this script by reading the comments accompanying the code.

 ## Structure